curlyz/frontend-101/docs/slides/03_02_redux.md

 # React State Management - Redux

-## Prerequisites
-1. You need to understand the slide content, and search for online blogs about that topic
-2. Read at least 3 blogs online
-3. You should be creative on how to represent your ideas
-4. You should write each slides to be isolated, that is each slide page is a folder, which contain all the necessary files for that page, don't share with other slides

 ## Main Ideas to Convey

 - Introduce Redux as a robust library for managing application state with a centralized store and predictable updates via actions.